LiamPattinson/luaconfig/README.md

 ### Dot notation

 A lookup can be performed through multiple levels of nested tables using 'dot notation'.
-For example, in the contrived example:
+This avoids the creation of new `Setting` objects for each nested table, so offers significant performance benefits.
+For example, in the fairly contrived example of:

 ```
 table = { x = { y = { z = { str = "Hello world!" }}}}